NewDawn0/Paintball/README.md

 Info:
-- Ban and Kick requires functions permission level 3 or 4.
-- If the ban and kick hammer doesn't work try changing the function permission level in the server.properties file
+- To use Sneakparticles either change NewDawn0 to <Your Playername> or remove the name parameter in the loop.mcfunction file
 - The custom textures will use up the 420th CustomModelData number
 - To use the "Smoke Grenade" place 2 repeating command blocks in the center of the area that you want to use it in:
     - Commands for the smoke grenade: